Incentivizing Knowledge Transfers: Introduction

-To understand these properties, note first that no payment is made in the very first period because it does not affect the expert's incentives to train in any period.\footnote{This result is reminiscent of the ``knowledge gift" in \cite{Garicano2017Relational}, but they occur for very different reasons.
+To understand these properties, note that the principal pays nothing in the very first period because it does not affect the expert's subsequent incentives to train.\footnote{This result is reminiscent of the ``knowledge gift" in \cite{Garicano2017Relational}, but they occur for very different reasons.
 See related literature and Section \ref{subsec:rayo} for a discussion.} After the initial period, the principal always fully compensates the expert for the present value of his future losses, \textit{immediately after the training he provided is verified}.
 In principle, such a compensation could take multiple periods, but doing so would only strengthen the principal's incentives to default in the future, so it is desirable to frontload.
 Moreover, through a perturbation argument, we show that any optimal contract must bind the expert's incentive constraint in every period, as well as the principal's incentive constraints starting from the second period.
 These binding constraints pin down a difference equation for knowledge levels in adjacent periods, which allows us to trace out a sequence of knowledge levels from any initial condition.
 Finally, it turns out that a greater amount of training in the initial period will result in higher knowledge levels in all future periods, so that the principal's optimization problem boils down to incentivizing the highest possible amount of training at the beginning of the game.

 Interestingly, the novice's limiting knowledge level in the long run may or may not be the maximum knowledge level.
 In particular, for moderately patient players, while some knowledge transfers can be sustained, a complete transfer is \textit{not} achievable even in the long run, as any attempt to further increase training would require a payment obligation that is impossible to incentivize the principal to fulfill.
 As the players become more patient, knowledge transfers are accelerated, and all knowledge will be transferred eventually.
 Even in the patience limit, however, the transfer process remains gradual and nondegenerate, and it will \textit{not} approach transferring all knowledge immediately (Proposition \ref{prop:delta}).